Drug Test Panels

-The 8-panel urine drug test commonly screens for amphetamines, cannabinoids, cocaine, opiates, phencyclidine, barbiturates, benzodiazepines, and methaqualone.
-This is typically an instant test that includes a review by a medical review officer for a non-negative result.
+The 8 panel drug test screens for amphetamines, cannabinoids, cocaine, opiates, phencyclidine (PC), barbiturates, benzodiazepines, and methaqualone in the individual’s urine specimen.
+This is typically an instant drug test that includes a review by a medical review officer for a non-negative result.

 9 Panel Drug Test